Letdown2491/retireonbtc/README.md

 - Monte Carlo simulations to determine retirement plan success probability.
 - Extensive configuration and validation options to prevent calculation errors caused by invalid user inputs.
 - BTC price cached in session for snappier re-runs as well as a quick-fail option when fetching BTC price to avoid long waits on errors.
+- No tracking or telemetry of any kind.

 ## Getting Started
 [Retire On BTC](https://retireonbtc.xyz) can be run locally via Python or by using containerization tools like Docker or Podman.